LArkema/dctransistor_website/old-boards.md

 6. Plug in the board to your computer and [upload](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-uploading-a-sketch) the dctransistor sketch
     1. Make sure you have selected the ESP8266 board, a 9600 baud rate, and the correct COM port for the board in Arduino's `Tools` menu.

-Once the tools have been installed, you can begin making tweaks to the code!
+Once the tools have been installed, you can begin making tweaks to the

 The main code (`.ino`) file sets a number of configuration values, most of which will break the board's functionality if they are changed.
 However, the configuration values for each line (starting around line 60) have their LED color defined with a `<line_code>_HEX_COLOR` 32-bit WRGB hex value, which you can change to whatever colors you want.
 In addition, `all_lines` array, defined right before the `setup()` function defines the order for what color a station LED will turn if two trains from different lines are "at" the same station (going opposite directions, one right behind another, etc.).
 You can change the order if you're partial to one line over another.